|Day Use:||Year Round|

 - Group Tent sites- water available; tent camping only for up to 25 people maximum.
 Six vehicles allowed.
 One small RV may be allowed as a cooking unit but counts as one of the six vehicles and must be self-contained.

 - Yurt sites- Hard sided buildings that sleep 5 people.
 Visitors must bring own bedding, camping supplies and equipment.
 No smoking, cooking, candles or pets allowed inside the yurts.
+The Park has Yurt 18 as a Pet Friendly yurt.
 Each yurt is heated and includes a couch that makes down into a double bed and bunk bed with double bed on the bottom and single on top.
 Yurts have a covered porch area with picnic table and a second picnic table near the fire pit.
 No RVs allowed at site.

 Each campsite has a picnic table and fire ring.
 Occupants of any site type have access to showers.